giros-dit/yang-to-ngsi-ld/testbeds/gnmi/docker/gnmi-json-parser-queries-with-ngsi-ld-instantiator/ngsi-ld-models/docs/InterfaceEthernetStateEnableFlowControl.md

 # InterfaceEthernetStateEnableFlowControl

 Enable or disable flow control for this interface.
 Ethernet flow control is a mechanism by which a receiver may send PAUSE frames to a sender to stop transmission for a specified time.
 This setting should override auto-negotiated flow control settings.
 If left unspecified, and auto-negotiate is TRUE, flow control mode is negotiated with the peer interface.
-YANG module: openconfig-if-ethernet.yang
+Reference: IEEE 802.3x  YANG module: openconfig-if-ethernet.yang

 ## Properties